roblevay/AI-900/01-machine-learning.md

 1. Submit the training job.
 It starts automatically.

 1. Wait for the job to finish.
-It might take a while — now might be a good time for a coffee break!
+It might take a while — now might be a good time for a coffee break! ***It took 11 minutes when Robert tested***

 ## Review the best model